 Specific times of the year might be better than setting arbitrary dates.
 Thinking like this can help your return on your investment.
 It gives us solid targets and we can all plan our time wisely.

 Sounds great – but we will need a realistic budget too.
 No exceptions, especially if you plan on making a tonne of money or you are definitely going to go on to become a Unicorn.

 Sure.
 Choosing payment upfront can prevent uncertainty, but fixed cost means fixed scope.
 Unforeseen problems should not become sticking points – we're better than that.
 Sharing the design process usually starts with a plain English contract.

 Design is a business tool.
 There is no need to "make it up as we go along", the double diamond design process, helps get to grips with how involved creative services really are.
-Working in diverse fields and having an interest in template design, I have gleaned first-hand insight to these phases – it enlightening, yet no surprise to read about this overarching structure.
+Working in diverse fields and having an interest in template design, gleaning first-hand insight into these phases – it's enlightening yet no surprise to read about this overarching structure.